centrodph/autocomplete/packages/autocomplete/README.md

 }
 ```

 That's it!
 The styles are automatically injected when you import the component.
-Works in Vite, Webpack, and other bundlers, including Stackblitz.
+Works in all modern environments including Vite, Webpack, Parcel, and even in browser environments without a bundler.

 ## Running unit tests